 Before this Software Utility can be used, a special SYSTEST diskette must be made.
-Use the BACKUP Utility to copy a SYSTEM diskette.
+Use the BACKUP Utility to copy a CP/M 3.0 SYSTEM diskette.
 Label the copy diskette SYSTEM TEST.
 From this diskette, erase the two files HELP.COM and HELP.HLP to obtain needed working room.
-Using ED (see CP/M User's Guide), create a file called PROFILE.SUB that contains the single word SYSTEST, followed by a carriage return, and a line feed.
+To do this type ERA HELP.COM and press <RETURN>, when the A> prompt reappears type ERA HELP.HLP and press <RETURN>.